 “I had a desire to progress through their corporate structure,” he said.
 “I wanted to get a degree in a field where I could apply my learning.”

-He chose to major in Business and Human Resources Management.
-ASPIRE also offers bachelor’s degrees in Psychology, Liberal Studies, Organizational Leadership, and Nursing, as well as a certificate in Healthcare Management.
+He chose to major in Business Management.
+ASPIRE also offers bachelor’s degrees in Psychology, Liberal Studies, and Organizational Leadership.

 Jason knew it would be a challenge to jump back into studies.
 ASPIRE classes meet one night a week, or on weekends, for 16 months.

 “Before enrolling I went back and forth on whether I should do an online course or ASPIRE,” he said.
 “The instruction with professors was so excellent that I know I made the right choice.”

 His wife and teenage daughter and stepdaughter were supportive as he tried to balance work and homework.

 “It was helpful for (the girls) to see me practice what I preach about the importance of a college education,” he said.